edu2act/course-linux-programming/ch04/string.md

     The delim argument specifies a set of bytes that delimit the tokens in the parsed string.
 The caller may specify different strings in delim in successive calls that parse the  same string.

     Each  call  to  strtok() returns a pointer to a null-terminated string containing the next token.
 This string does not include the delimiting byte.
 If no more  tokens  are found,strtok() returns NULL.

-    A  sequence  of calls to strtok() that operate on the same string maintains a pointer that determines the point from which to start searching for the next token.
-The first call  to strtok() sets this  pointer  to point to the first byte of the string.
-The start of the next token is determined by scanning forward for the next nondelimiter byte  in  str.
-If such a byte is found, it is taken as the start of the next token.
-If no such byte is found, then there are no more tokens, and strtok() returns NULL.
-(A string that is  empty or  that  contains  only  delimiters  will thus cause strtok() to return NULL on the first call.)

-    The end of each token is found by scanning forward until either the next delimiter byte is found  or  until  the terminating null byte ('\0') is encountered.
-If a delimiter byte is found, it is overwritten with a null byte to terminate the  current  token, and strtok() saves  a  pointer  to  the following byte; that pointer will be used as the starting point when searching for the next token.
-In this case, strtok() returns a pointer to the  start of the found token.

-    From the above description, it follows that a sequence of two or more contiguous delimiter bytes in the parsed string is considered to be a  single  delimiter,  and  that  delimiter bytes at the start or end of the string are ignored.
-Put another way: the tokens returned by strtok() are always nonempty strings.
-Thus, for example, given the string "aaa;;bbb,", successive  calls  to
-strtok()  that  specify  the delimiter string ";," would return the strings "aaa" and "bbb", and then a null pointer.
        ......
        ......
 RETURN VALUE